Harnsworthy History, Family Crest & Coats of Arms

 Early History of the Harnsworthy family

 This web page shows only a small excerpt of our Harnsworthy research.
-Another 68 words (5 lines of text) are included under the topic Early Harnsworthy History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Harnsworthy History in all our PDF Extended History products and printed products wherever possible.

 Harnsworthy Spelling Variations